Udayagour14/Excel_AquaFizz-Employee-Compliance-and-Sales-Analysis/README.md

  The tasks include analyzing employee working hours for compliance with the company's standards and analyzing sales data to gain insights into customer behavior and identify top-performing products.
 ________________________________________
 #### Data Understanding
+Dataset Name:
-●	Employee Working Hours Data:- Workers Timing Dataset ○	Dataset Name: Workers Timing Dataset
+- Workers Timing Dataset

 The dataset includes:

-■	Time of entry
+■Time of entry
-■	Time of exit
+■Time of exit

 ●	Orders Data:
-○	Dataset Name: Orders Dataset

 Dataset Link:- Orders Dataset
  This dataset includes:
 ■	date: Date the order was placed